sara-nl/researchclouddocs/docs/collaborative_organisations.rst

 Persistent CO storage
 -------------------------

 The workspaces started in Research Cloud are volatile in the standard flow.
-For saving results and getting data to the workspace we provide a ressearchdrive folder to all CO.
+For saving results and getting data to the workspace we provide a ressearchdrive folder to all COs.
+After enrolling a new member into your CO you can sshare the REssearchDrive CO folder with them inside the ResearchDrive user interface.

+In the chapter 'Setting up your account' is a description how to add your ResearchDrive account information to Research Cloud.
+This information can be used to link your ResearchDrive to the workspaces you enter.
+After doing this you have to link the information to the COs you are a member of to make it active for worksspace of this CO.
+Every user has his own researchDrive linked, and you can work together in the shared folder.